nirinarisantatra/DMVPN/README.md

 As we can see, the configuration here is nearly identical to the one used on the hub.
 Let's have a look at the sections in more detail :

 ```
-set interfaces tunnel tun0 address 172.25.0.2/24
+set interfaces tunnel tun0 address 172.25.0.10/24
 set interfaces tunnel tun0 encapsulation gre
 set interfaces tunnel tun0 local-ip 0.0.0.0
 set interfaces tunnel tun0 multicast enable
 set interfaces tunnel tun0 parameters ip key 1
 ```

-Here we have the tunnel config.
+Here we have the tunnel configuration.
 An important thing to note is the use of `local-ip 0.0.0.0` which allows for any IP to be used.
-With this, we can have a DHCP address on our WAN connection and it won't affect the config.
+With this, we can have a DHCP address on our WAN connection and it won't affect the configuration.
 The only site that needs a static IP is the hub.

 ```
 set protocols nhrp tunnel tun0 cisco-authentication PASSWORD